TOG11/tlogg/README.md

 </html>
   ```
   # Styles
-  (these styles are used on the demo page, without their positions moved)
+  (these styles are used on the demo page, with their positions moved to be side-by-side)
   ```css
       .run {
         width: 502px;